 I’m a bit of a sucker for baked brie cheese with jam.
 As the brie bakes in the oven, something magical happens; it melts and oozes while the jam envelopes the creamy cheese.
 Each bite contains the perfect ratio of salty, buttery, rich brie and warm, sweet jam.

-For more easy recipes, try my sour cream dip, jalapeno artichoke dip, or eggplant fatteh.
+For more holiday appetizers, try my sour cream dip, jalapeno artichoke dip, or whipped ricotta.

 Ingredient Notes